mlswg/mls-protocol/draft-ietf-mls-protocol.md

    GroupOperation object.

-6. If the the above checks are successful, consider the updated GroupState object as the current state of the group.
+6. If the the above checks are successful, consider the updated GroupContext object as the current state of the group.

 The confirmation value confirms that the members of the group have arrived at the same state of the group:

 ~~~~~
 GroupOperation.confirmation =
-    HMAC(confirmation_key, GroupState.transcript\_hash)
+    HMAC(confirmation_key, GroupContext.transcript\_hash)
 ~~~~~

 HMAC {{!RFC2104}} uses the Hash algorithm for the ciphersuite in